-- Critical service: A service whose failure or disruption could significantly impair a financial institution's viability, critical operations, or its ability to meet key legal and regulatory obligations. - Critical service provider: A service provider that provides critical services to a financial institution. - Systemic third-party dependency: A dependency on one or more services provided by a service provider to financial institutions where their disruption or failure has been identified by a relevant financial authority as having potential implications for financial stability.
+- Critical service: 11 A service provided to a financial institution whose failure or disruption could significantly impair a financial institution's viability, critical operations,12 or its ability to meet key legal and regulatory obligations. - Critical service provider: A service provider that provides critical services to a financial institution. - Systemic third-party dependency:13 A dependency on one or more services provided by a service provider to financial institutions where their disruption or failure has been identified by a relevant financial authority as having potential implications for financial stability.